 The First 14 Days Decide More Than Most Sellers Realize

-Why Buyer Silence Is Not Neutral
+Why Buyer Silence Is a Verdict, Not a Delay

 What Usually Breaks Buyer Confidence First

 Most unsold homes do not fail for dramatic reasons.
+They fail because one unresolved doubt gave buyers permission to walk away.

-Why Price Reductions Often Make Things Worse
+Why Price Reductions Often Deepen the Problem

 Price reductions feel proactive to sellers.
+Buyers read them differently.

 Why Waiting Quietly Erodes Leverage